Middle School Debate (MSPDP)

 Special features of the First and Second Sessions

-The second session offers comprehensive programming for new and advanced students.
+The first and second sessions offer comprehensive programming for new and advanced students.
 There are additional opportunities for elective courses for experienced students.
 Advanced debaters may choose from a set of small group instructional courses for more detailed and applied learning on sophisticated debate and argumentation/refutation techniques.

 Special features of the Third Session

 This is the summer Supersession.
 It offers comprehensive instruction for all students – it is appropriate for new and experienced debaters.
 What makes it a Supersession?
 It is a longer program, with additional instruction days.
 There are more practice debates.
 The session also includes a full summer debate championship tournament with team and individual awards.

 Students learn the advanced public speaking, argumentation, and refutation tactics from the Speak Up! and Speak Out! textbooks by John Meany and Kate Shuster.
 Students will learn the rules, guidelines, best practices, and judging rubrics for MSPDP debating from the program founders and administrators.
 Students learn and practice any MSPDP new rules, rules changes, and rules clarifications first.

 The summer program provides comprehensive debate training.
 Students receive small group instruction (4-1 student-faculty ratio) in public speaking, argumentation, refutation, dynamic format elements (Points of Information and argumentative heckling), and topic-based research and applied strategy and tactics.
 In addition, they participate in MSPDP-format debates critiqued by program/institute certified judges.
 There is optional/elective time for student-directed learning.
 Debaters have the opportunity to have all their questions answered at the end of each day in open forum sessions.
 They can also get a jump-start on the following day’s debate activities.
 The schedule for 2018 summer middle school debate programming will include the following:

 Middle School Sessions 1 & 2